Durham Light Infantry: India

 The 1st battalion remained in India throughout the First World War, suffering a continual drain of drafts for the Western Front.
-In August 1914 it was part of the Nowshera Brigade of the Peshawar Division, and served on the North West Frontier in 1915, and 1916–17 in campaigns against the Mohmands.
+In August 1914 it was part of the Nowshera Brigade of the Peshawar Division, and served on the North-West Frontier Province in 1915, and 1916–17 in campaigns against the Mohmands.
 The battalion was in Rawalpindi in 1919 at the outbreak of the Third Anglo-Afghan War in which it played a mostly supporting role.
 Demobilising its time expired men, a cadre of the battalion returned to Britain in February 1920.

 Inter-war

 By 1920, the service battalions had been disbanded with their King's colours laid up in Durham Cathedral except for the 20th battalion's at the parish church of Bishopwearmouth.

 The 1st battalion was reformed with drafts from the 3rd (the last act of the Militia) and left for Germany, still understrength, in March 1921 for duty in Upper Silesia, returning to Britain in July 1922.
 The battalion spent 3 years in Egypt again returning to Britain in April 1930.
 Joining the 6th Brigade of the 2nd Infantry Division it took part in experiments in infantry mechanisation.
 It was then sent to Shanghai arriving in November 1937, reinforced by personnel from the 2nd battalion at Port Sudan.
 In October 1938 the battalion moved to Tientsin and was there when Britain declared war against Germany.

 The 2nd battalion returned to Britain from Germany in April 1919 as a cadre; the battalion reformed and was sent to Batoum in South Russia in October 1919 to police territorial terms of the Armistice.
 In July 1920 it was sent to the Izmit in Turkey to police the terms of the Turkish armistice until November.
 From here they went to India and in February 1927 were deployed to Shanghai to protect the International Settlement.
 Returning to India in August, it fought against the Mahsuds, relieving the post of Datta Khel in May 1930.
 The battalion arrived back in Britain in November 1937 after a few months in Egypt, replacing the 1st battalion in the 6th Infantry Brigade, 2nd Infantry Division.

 In February 1920 the Territorial Force was re-raised and later in the year renamed the Territorial Army.
 In the 1930s as part of the growing realisation of the threat of air power, numbers of territorial battalions were converted to an air defence role, either as Anti-Aircraft gunners or search light regiments, in this way the D.L.I. lost the 5th and 7th battalions.
 These units were no longer a part of the Regiment.